 Examples

-# Create a mock tna_bootstrap object with synthetic data
+# Mock a tna_bootstrap object with synthetic data

 rownames(w) <- colnames(w) <- c("A", "B", "C")